443eb9/bevy_entitiles/README.md

 It's **NOT** recommended to use the code in the `dev` branch!
 There's full of incomplete code and even errors in it!
 But the `master` branch would be ok if you can't wait to try out new features.

+Currently, documentation is not very comprehensive.
+If you encounter any problems, please feel free to open an issue or simply ping me or DM *@443eb9* on the bevy discord server.

 This crate is largely inspired from [`bevy_ecs_tilemap`](https://github.com/StarArawn/bevy_ecs_tilemap)(Rendering) and [`bevy_ecs_ldtk`](https://github.com/Trouv/bevy_ecs_ldtk)(LDtk entity spawning)

 ## Why EntiTiles